立葵にきんか鳥 (初夏) [on the print*]

 The indentification of this design as number 13 is original to Rakusan who published the print as the 13th design in his series of one hundred woodblock prints called 楽山花鳥畫譜 Rakuzan Kachou Gafu

 , lit.
 'Rakusan's Flower and Bird Print Series'.

-The first printing run of about 200 copies was completed on time, and 13 was first published in November 1929 in installment seven (of fifty).
+The first printing run of about two hundred copies of 13 was completed and the design was first published in November 1929 in installment seven (of fifty).

 Hollyhock, Alcea (Althaea) rosea

 , lit. 'erect mallow', is a familiar garden plant in Japan and around the world.

 Hollyhock was first imported into Japan from China hundreds of years ago, and the plant became important in Japanese cultural life.

 Many color variations and flower forms have been developed by Japanese breeders.

 Rakusan used several kinds of hollyhocks in his artworks.

 Zebra Finch, Taeniopygia guttata, 錦花鳥, 錦華鳥, きんかちょう, キンカチョウ, kin-ka-chou, lit. 'brocade-flower-bird', is a very common exotic cage bird in Japan and around the world.